-Description of the technical and organisational security measures implemented by Momentive
+Description of the technical and organizational security measures implemented by SurveyMonkey

-Momentive will maintain appropriate administrative, physical, and technical safeguards (“Security Safeguards”) for protection of the security, confidentiality and integrity of personal data provided to it for provision of the Services to the Customer.
+SurveyMonkey will maintain appropriate administrative, physical, and technical safeguards (“Security Safeguards”) for protection of the security, confidentiality and integrity of Personal Data provided to it for provision of the Services to the Customer.

 The Security Safeguards include the following:

 (i) Security Roles and Responsibilities.
 SurveyMonkey personnel with access to data are subject to confidentiality obligations.